Assistant Professor, University of Texas Permian Basin

-Senior Advisor and Strategic Planner at UNM's College of Nursing
+Senior Advisor and Strategic Planner, UNM College of Nursing

 Joseph P. Sánchez